 Widened approaches to International Security

 More internationalized approaches to conceptualizing security gained ground in the 1990s when the ending of the Cold War seemed, to many statesmen, academics and members of the general public, to herald a new era of international politics.
-In this ‘new world order’ the threat of global nuclear Armageddon apparently had subsided allowing previously marginalized issues to emerge from the shadow of superpower rivalry and register on the international political agenda.
+In this ‘new world order’ the threat of global nuclear Armageddon apparently had subsided, allowing previously marginalized issues to emerge from the shadow of superpower rivalry and register on the international political agenda.
 Security ‘wideners’, including some Realists, came to accept that non-military issues could become ‘securitized’ and hence be privileged with ‘national security’ status.
 Indeed, many governments have come to take a widened approach to security since the 1990s.
 The US, for example, have led international wars against drugs (in Colombia and Panama) and wars for human rights (such as in Somalia or Kosovo) as well as those of the War Against Terror.
 President Bush Junior, hardly renowned as a multilateralist liberal, in 2004 launched the biggest ever international health programme to tackle AIDS in Africa, recognizing that this would be self-serving as well as altruistic given the transnational spread of the disease and its capacity to destabilize African states.
 Many other examples of security widening can also be found in the politics of international organizations.
 In 2000 the UN Security Council passed a Resolution on a non-military issue for the first time when it debated the global HIV/AIDS pandemic and, five years later, NATO led international relief operations after the Pakistan earthquakes, a scenario barely conceivable before the 1990s.

 Widening security, then, is a conceptual exercise but often as a corollary, also a geographical one.
 Emergency domestic policy can be initiated on non-military threats like epidemics, crime syndicates and disasters but since such issues have become increasingly transnational this is unlikely to be a sufficient response.
 This more expansive interpretation of security has found many critics amongst traditional Realists, not shaken from their belief in maintaining a narrower focus by the ending of the Cold War.
 Traditionalists fear that widening the definition of security risks rendering the concept redundant by making it too all-encompassing and diluting the important task of appraising military threats and inter-state conflict.
 Underlying this fear is the belief of many Realists that military threats are actually more apparent in a post Cold War world devoid of that traditional guarantor of state security the military balance of power, seen to have kept a lid on many regional conflicts.